NCBI-Hackathons/deSRA/README.md

 ## Website (if applicable)

 ## Intro statement
+The differential expression of genes in reaction to an experimental condition can give valuable information on the pathways involved in the reaction.
+Unfortunately, it currently takes many steps to compare gene expression levels between treatment and control sequencing experiments.
+This article presents a simple tool to compare expression of genes in selected SRA runs.

 ## What's the problem?

 ## Why should we solve it?

 # What is deSRA?
+The NCBI Sequence Read Archive SRA) provides next generation sequencing data along with sample and project metadata (NCBI Resource Coordinators 2017).
+As part of the International Nucleotide Sequence Database Collaboration, the SRA supports access to data from a wide variety of experimental types and sequencing instruments.

+This tool assumes that the user has prepared 2 sets of SRA runs reflecting the different treatment conditions being compared.
+For example, it the user is interested in how genes vary with treatment for HCV, they may be interested in using a BioProject record that links the runs for an experiment (https://www.ncbi.nlm.nih.gov/bioproject/328986).
+If the user selects the link for SRA experiments, they can view the results in SRA Run Selector, which displays a table including the SRA run accessions and treatment conditions (https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=328986).

 Overview Diagram

+Build BLAST database
+The accession, start stop positions, and gene ID are pulled from ref_GRCh38.p7_top_level.gff3.
+Based on those positions, a bash script retrieves the sequences in FASTA format and saves each as an individual BLAST database (Ryan’s script).

+Magic BLAST
+Once user enters the list of gene IDs they are interested in, the set of BLAST databases for those genes is mounted into the active Docker run.
+The user also enters the SRA accessions (SRR numbers) for treatment runs and experiment runs that they want to compare.
+MagicBLAST is run iteratively for each gene, once for the treatment runs and once for the experiment runs. magicblast -sra <accession> -db <database_name> (https://ncbi.github.io/magicblast/)

+Comparison of gene expression
+MagicBLAST produces a SAM file, which is processed by separate scripts in Docker encoding samtools commands.
+The SAM file is converted to a BAM file, which is sorted and indexed, and used to generate a pileup.
+TPM is calculated for the pileups generated from the experimental runs and the control runs, and a volcano plot is used to display the log2 of the TPM ratios.

 # How to use deSRA
+Access website at ...
+You will need gene names and SRR accessions for two alternative conditions.

 ## Installation options:

-We provide two options for installing <this software>: Docker or directly from Github.
+We provide two options for installing deSRA: Docker or directly from Github.

 ### Docker

-The Docker image contains <this software> as well as a webserver and FTP server in case you want to deploy the FTP server.
-It does also contain a web server for testing the <this software> main website (but should only be used for debug purposes).
+The Docker image contains deSRA as well as a webserver and FTP server in case you want to deploy the FTP server.
+It does also contain a web server for testing the deSRA main website (but should only be used for debug purposes).

 1. `docker pull ncbihackathons/<this software>` command to pull the image from the DockerHub
 2. `docker run ncbihackathons/<this software>` Run the docker image from the master shell script